hyspxt/calcolo-numerico/README.md

-# calcolo-numerico
- - Collection of homeworks for "Calcolo Numerico".

 # Description
 This is a collection of homeworks for "Calcolo Numerico" - 02023 course, Bachelor Degree in Computer Science, UniBo.
-This

 ## Dependencies